learn-co-curriculum/phase-0-html-tag-lab/README.md

 Inside of the opening and closing `h1` tags, insert the text: `Hello, World!`.

-You can run the tests with this lab via the `learn test` command.
-Make sure you save the file before running the test suite.
+Check your progress by running `learn test`.
 Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!